stryig0033/muldistribution/README.md

 - 20##_dpt_name_classification.ipynb
     - Run this notebook to classify unique department names into their respective categories.

-# Preprocessing Overview
+# Classification Overview

-In this preprocessing, the general character classification rules are defined in `modules/dictionary.py`.
+In this Classificatin, the general character classification rules are defined in `modules/dictionary.py`.
 Additionally, if individual classifications are required for specific files, those classification rules are defined in the variable `override_map_20##` within `20##_dpt_name_classification.ipynb`.

 ## About `modules/dictionary.py`